Plenituz/anyfront/README.md

     name_prefix = ["nextapp1-"]
 }

-# This tell barbe where to store your terraform and barbe state files
+# This tells barbe where to store your terraform and barbe state files
 state_store {
     s3 {}
 }